oracle-livelabs/spatial-graph/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 ### Prerequisites

-* Lab 3: Create a map from scratch
+* Lab 3: Create Map from Scratch

 ## Task 1: Add a Region for Filters